s0rta/revengate-new/docs/developing.md

 . .venv/bin/activate
 ```

+Creating and activating the virtual environment is [slightly different](https://docs.python.org/3/library/venv.html) on Windows.

 This command should then install all the development dependencies for you:
 ```sh-session
 $ pip install -r requirements-dev.txt